 Your motor home models is equipped with an Automatic Generator Start system (AGS).
-The controls are built into the touchscreen system.
-When enabled, the Automatic Generator Start system will automatically start and stop the generator according to operator or factory pre-selected parameters.
+The con- Auto-Generator start must be trols are built into the touchscreen system.
+When fully disabled before servicing. enabled, the Automatic Generator Start system will Failure to do so may result in automatically start and stop the generator according to operator or factory pre-selected parameters.